rust-lang/cargo/src/doc/src/guide/cargo-toml-vs-cargo-lock.md

 * `Cargo.lock` contains exact information about your dependencies.
 It is maintained by Cargo and should not be manually edited.

-When in doubt, check `Cargo.lock` into git.
+When in doubt, check `Cargo.lock` into the version control system (e.g. Git).
 For a better understanding of why and what the alternatives might be, see [“Why have Cargo.lock in version control?” in the FAQ](../faq.md#why-have-cargolock-in-version-control).
 We recommend pairing this with